 Hamptons style has grown in popularity in Australia recently, due to its sophisticated coastal vibe that comes across as effortless yet refined.
 As a coastal dwelling nation, we are naturally drawn to this light, fresh and airy aesthetic that feels relaxed and inviting and can be tweaked to suit most people’s tastes.

 This ultimate guide identifies the top eight design features of the Hamptons style.

 As this style is based on the holiday homes of the wealthy, the interiors are usually spacious with generous proportions and a flowing open plan layout, making living in these homes just like being on vacation.

 White is the main base colour for all Hamptons style interiors, with other neutrals and beiges also high on the list.
 You will see this bright, light theme repeated through every room of the house, mixing in elements of other coastal colours — in particular blues.

 Traditionally, navy blue is used throughout Hampton style interiors for a strong contrast to the whites and neutrals and to bring in a bit of a nautical feel.
 However, a more modern take melds in other tones of blues, layering shades from navy all the way through to baby blues.

-Black or bronze accents are common, particularly in finishes like tapware and door handles.
+Black or bronze accents are common in the Hamptons style bathroom and kitchen, particularly in finishes like tapware and door handles.
 This blends seamlessly with the warm neutral tones and pops of blue and green.
 The overall feeling puts you at ease and feels effortless and chic.

 A key design element is that all of the tones used in Hamptons style are found in nature, bringing the outdoors inside for comfortable living.